AQR Capital

-AQR Capital Management (Applied Quantitative Research) is a global investment management firm based in Greenwich, Connecticut, United States.
+AQR Capital Management (short for Applied Quantitative Research) is a global investment management firm based in Greenwich, Connecticut, United States.
 The firm, which was founded in 1998 by Cliff Asness, David Kabiller, John Liew, and Robert Krail, offers a variety of quantitatively driven alternative and traditional investment vehicles to both institutional clients and financial advisors.
 The firm is primarily owned by its founders and principals.
-AQR has additional offices in Boston, Chicago, Los Angeles, Bangalore, Hong Kong, London, Sydney, and Tokyo.
+AQR has additional offices in Bengaluru, Hong Kong, London, Sydney, Munich and Dubai.

 Investment philosophy and strategies

 AQR employs a research-based "systematic and consistent approach" to portfolio construction.
 This disciplined approach of identifying long-term, repeatable sources of return means "having a high conviction in the process, but not a high conviction in any particular stock".
 The firm is a strong proponent of diversification within portfolios, as well as adding strategies with low correlation to traditional asset classes as a complement to existing portfolios.